machbase/machbase-neo/docs/tutorials/python-http-query.md

 layout: default
 ---

-# Load Pandas.DataFrom directly from HTTP API.
+# Load Pandas DataFrame directly from HTTP API.

 This example shows how to load data into pandas dataframe via machbase-neo HTTP API.